Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Related Works

-\textbf{Identifiability of Latent Variables.} Identifiability of latent variables \cite{kong2023understanding,yan2023counterfactual,kong2023identification} plays a significant role in the explanation and generalization of deep generative models, guaranteeing that causal representation learning can capture the underlying factors and describe the latent generation process \cite{kumar2017variational,locatello2019challenging,locatello2019disentangling,scholkopf2021toward,trauble2021disentangled,zheng2022identifiability}.
-Several researchers employ independent component analysis (ICA) to learn causal representation with identifiability \cite{comon1994independent,hyvarinen2013independent,lee1998independent,zhang2007kernel} by assuming a linear generation process.
-To extend it to the nonlinear scenario, different extra assumptions about auxiliary variables or generation processes are adopted to guarantee the identifiability of latent variables \cite{zheng2022identifiability,hyvarinen1999nonlinear, hyvarinen2023identifiability,khemakhem2020ice,li2023identifying}.
-Previously, Aapo et.al established the identification results of nonlinear ICA by introducing auxiliary variables e.g., domain indexes, time indexes, and class labels\cite{khemakhem2020variational,hyvarinen2016unsupervised,hyvarinen2017nonlinear,hyvarinen2019nonlinear}.
 However, these methods usually assume that the latent variables are conditionally independent and follow the exponential families distributions.
-Recently, Zhang et.al release the exponential family restriction \cite{kong2022partial, xie2022multi} and propose the component-wise identification results for nonlinear ICA with a certain number of auxiliary variables.
+Recently, Zhang et al. release the exponential family restriction \cite{kong2022partial, xie2022multi} and propose the component-wise identification results for nonlinear ICA with a certain number of auxiliary variables.
 They further propose the subspace Identification \cite{li2023subspace} for multi-source domain adaptation, which requires fewer auxiliary variables.
-In the field of sequential data modeling, Yao et.al \cite{yao2021learning,yao2022temporally} recover time-delay latent dynamics and identify their relations from sequential data under the stationary environment and different distribution shifts.
-And Lippe et.al propose the (i)-CITRIS \cite{lippe2022citris, lippe2022icitris}, which use intervention target information for identifiability of scalar and multidimensional latent causal factors.
-Moreover, H{\"a}lv{\"a} et.al \cite{halva2020hidden} and Song et.al \cite{song2023temporally} utilize the Markov assumption to provide identification guarantee of time series data without extra auxiliary variables.
-Although Yao et.al \cite{yao2022temporally} partitioned the latent space into stationary and nonstationary parts, they require extra environment variables.
-Furthermore, although H{\"a}lv{\"a} et.al \cite{halva2020hidden} and Song et.al \cite{song2023temporally} provide identifiability results without extra environment variables, they can hardly disentangle the stationary and nonstationary, respectively.
-In this paper, we provide a causal generation process for nonstationary time series data, where the observations are generated by the environment-irrelated stationary latent variables and environment-related nonstationary latent variables.
-To show the identifiability of these latent variables, we employ the Markov assumption of latent environments and the extension of Kruskal's theorem \cite{allman2009identifiability,kruskal1977three,kruskal1976more} to identify the latent discrete environment variables.
-Moreover, to disentangle the stationary and nonstationary latent states, we employ the sufficient observation assumption, which requires at least 2 consecutive observations for each latent environment and is reasonable in nonstationary time series, so the symmetry of the stationary and nonstationary latent variables is broken, making it possible to disentangle these latent variables.
-Summarization and differences of the recent literature related to our work from six different perspectives are shown in Table \ref{tab:theory_diff}.
+In the field of sequential data modeling, Yao et al. \cite{yao2021learning,yao2022temporally} recover time-delay latent dynamics and identify their relations from sequential data under the stationary environment and different distribution shifts.
+And Lippe et al. propose the (i)-CITRIS \cite{lippe2022citris, lippe2022icitris}, which use intervention target information for identifiability of scalar and multidimensional latent causal factors.
+Moreover, H{\"a}lv{\"a} et al. \cite{halva2020hidden} and Song et al. \cite{song2023temporally} utilize the Markov assumption to provide identification guarantee of time series data without extra auxiliary variables.
+Although Yao et al. \cite{yao2022temporally} partitioned the latent space into stationary and nonstationary parts, they require extra environment variables.
+Furthermore, although H{\"a}lv{\"a} et al. \cite{halva2020hidden} and Song et al. \cite{song2023temporally,song2024causal} provide identifiability results without extra environment variables, they can hardly disentangle the stationary and nonstationary, respectively.